mystand/pgcodebase/README.md

 ```
 -- require functions/foo.sql
 ```
-Not that the path is relative to your `dir` and also `drop-code` and `require`s (you can specify multiple) can be in any order at the start of a file.
+Note that the path is relative to your `dir` and also `drop-code` and `require`s (you can specify multiple) can be in any order at the start of a file.

 # Usage